How To Keep Honey Bees Away From Your San Antonio Property?

 It’s normal when you spot a bee flying around the house.
 If you see bees inside of your home too often, they may have found a way to get into your property.
 They can enter any structure or object having a hole an inch or larger.
 Whether it’s a chimney, kitchen, bathroom, laundry room vents, attics, or gutters, these unwanted creatures can invade any area of your property.

 Before bees make your property their house, you must take preventive measures.
-Here are some tips to remove these unwanted pests from your San Antonio property:
+Here are some tips to remove these pests from your San Antonio property:

 1. Don’t plant flowers that attract bees